DimensionDev/InitialTwitterOffering/README.md

 Another smart contract interface `IQLF` ([source code](https://github.com/DimensionDev/InitialTwitterOffering/blob/master/contracts/IQLF.sol)) is also introduced to provide an API `ifQualified()` that takes an address as input and returns a boolean indicating if the given address is qualified.
 Custom qualification contracts **SHOULD** implement contract `IQLF` rather than just ERC-165 to further ensure required interface is implemented, since `IQLF` is compliant with ERC-165 and has implemented the details of `supportsInterface` function.

-To prevent malicious attack, you can set a `set_start_time` in your custom qualification contract, then add accounts who swap before that time to a black list, they will no longer be able to access your ITO.
-Please confirm the `swap_start_time` carefully, it must be less than the end time of ITO, otherwise nobody can access your ITO at all.
-To let Mask broswer extension to help you check the if `swap_start_time` is less than the end time of ITO.
-You need to append `interfaceId == this.get_start_time.selector;` to `supportsInterface()`(Notice the getter function **MUST** be named `get_start_time()` to keep the same with the broswer extension code), just copy the implemetation of [our default qualification contract](https://github.com/DimensionDev/InitialTwitterOffering/blob/master/contracts/qualification.sol).
+To prevent malicious attack, you can call `set_start_time` from your custom qualification contract, then add accounts who swap before that time to a black list, and they will no longer be able to access your ITO.
+Please confirm the `set_start_time` carefully; it must be less than the end time of ITO, otherwise nobody can access your ITO at all.
+To let Mask broswer extension help you check the if `set_start_time` is less than the end time of ITO, you need to append `interfaceId == this.get_start_time.selector;` to `supportsInterface()`.
+(Notice the getter function **MUST** be named `get_start_time()` to keep the same with the broswer extension code), just copy the implemetation of [our default qualification contract](https://github.com/DimensionDev/InitialTwitterOffering/blob/master/contracts/qualification.sol).

 ### Empty Qualification Contract